 Glimmer of Peace Between Israel and Arab World

 In the 1970s, Israel was just three decades old and a pariah in the Arab world.
 It had already fought three wars against its Arab neighbors, all of whom rejected Israel’s right to exist.
 Following the 1973 Arab-Israeli War, Secretary of State Henry Kissinger brokered a series of agreements, laying the foundations to resolve the Arab-Israeli conflict and remove the tension between America’s interests in Israel’s survival and good relations with Arab oil producers (notably Saudi Arabia).
 In 1978, President Jimmy Carter built on these foundations to promote a breakthrough to peace between Israel and Egypt.
-While Egypt deeply distrusted Israel, it saw a peace deal as an opportunity to regain the territory it lost in the 1973 Arab-Israeli War, improve relations with the United States, and boost its struggling economy.
+While Egypt deeply distrusted Israel, it saw a peace deal as an opportunity to regain the territory it lost in the 1967 Six Day War, improve relations with the United States, and boost its struggling economy.
 President Carter invited both countries’ leaders to the United States for two weeks of secret negotiations that culminated in the Camp David Accords—a landmark peace treaty between the two formerly bitter rivals.
 This agreement removed the largest and most militarily powerful Arab country from the conflict with Israel.
 For decades, U.S. administrations have sought to replicate the success at Camp David, but to date only four other Arab countries—Bahrain, Jordan, Sudan, and the United Arab Emirates—have established formal diplomatic relations with Israel.

 Iran: From Ally to Enemy